 Competency is a Journey

-The feedback we have received is that the VET system works with a definition of competency that is very difficult to achieve without workplace-based practice over a significant period.
+The feedback we have received is that the vocational education and training (VET) system works with a definition of competency that is very difficult to achieve without workplace-based practice over a significant period.

-There is an expectation that people with a VET qualification should be workplace competent, but not every course involves workplace practice in real life conditions prior to assessment.
+There is an expectation that people with a VET qualification should be workplace competent, but most VET courses do not involve workplace practice in real life conditions prior to assessment.

 Research to date, demonstrates that competency is developed in stages, over time, with training inputs only part of the learning process.
 The Dreyfus and Dreyfus model of skills acquisition, which suggests that expertise develops through stages – and is not something that someone either has or does not have, has been a key tool for exploration.